Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 **Important : you must add an ID to each element of your trial (e.g., block, fixation cross, question, timer ...).
 This will be necessary to find each part of your trial in the `.qsf` file (step 4).
 The block ID should be present in each sub-element ID. **

 You have to write the final list in a `.txt` file.
-It should looks like this :
+It should looks like this:

 ![final_txt_file_image](/images/final_txt_file_image.png)

 After that, you have to import this `.txt` file on Qualtrics.
-This is how to do it : [How to import a TXT Survey on Qualtrics](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ImportTXTDoc).
+This is how to do it: [How to import a TXT Survey on Qualtrics](https://www.qualtrics.com/support/survey-platform/survey-module/survey-tools/import-and-export-surveys/#ImportTXTDoc).

 * Note : During the importation process, Qualtrics automatically adds the date after your block's name (e.g., "No_conflict_1_0" will become "No_conflict_1_0 - Oct 20, 2021").*